Saturday, February 18, 2012

 Seems like things were really busy during the summer, with all the outside activities that come with it.
 Mowing the yard was pretty much a full-time job...there was only a short time where it got dry enough that you could skip a week or two.

 So what have I been up to?
 Late in the summer my husband's folks gave us a big dishpan full of grapes from their vines that I made into jelly.
+I thought I'd never get all of them picked through so I could make the jelly, but finally I did.

 Yum!

-And remember in my previous post I talked about my newest addiction obsession hobby, digital scrapbooking?
+And remember in my previous post I talked about my newestaddiction obsession hobby, digital scrapbooking?
 I've become so enamored with it, that quite a bit of my computer time has been spent learning software and doing layouts.

 I'm also still working on going through our fleeces from this year's shearing.
 (See, I'm almost always behind.)
 I'm thinking this year I may have the wool spun into yarn at the mill instead of just roving.
-There's quite a bit of combed top still left to spin from last year's s
+There's quite a bit of combed top still left to spin from last year's shearing.

 This past Saturday was National Hug a Sheep Day.
 I'm embarrassed to say that I forgot it on Saturday (though our sheep get quite a few pets and scratches on a regular basis anyway).
 But I made up for it yesterday and hugged four or five of the ones that would let me.
 Maybe I'll try another one or two this evening. :)